Bungalow: Cost and space considerations

-On a per-area basis, bungalows are more expensive to construct than two-storey houses, because the same foundation and roof is required for a smaller living area.
+On a per-area basis, bungalows are more expensive to construct than two-storey houses, because the same foundation and roof are required for a smaller living area.

-Although the "footprint" of a bungalow is often a simple rectangle, any foundation is theoretically possible.
+Although the footprint of a bungalow is often a simple rectangle, any foundation is theoretically possible.
 For bungalows with brick walls, the windows are often positioned high, and are close to the roof.
-This architectural technique avoids the need for special arches or lintels to support the brick wall above the windows.
-However, in two-storey houses, there is no choice but to continue the brick wall above the window.
+This architectural technique avoids the need for special arches or lintels to support the brick wall above the windows, however, in two-storey houses, there is a need for such support.